x71c9/tempesta/README.md

 # Tempesta

-The fastest and lightest bookmark manager CLI writte in Rust.\
+The fastest and lightest bookmark manager CLI written in Rust.\
 [Heavily inspired by [`pass`](https://www.passwordstore.org/)]

 Bookmark management should be simple and follow [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy).